The short answer

 Bernese owners act on small symptoms that other breed owners watch and wait on.
 The list is short and specific.
 Do not normalize any of these.

-• Sudden lethargy lasting more than 2 days, especially if combined with reduced appetite
+- Sudden lethargy lasting more than 2 days, especially if combined with reduced appetite

-• Any new lump or bump, even small ones
+- Any new lump or bump, even small ones

-• Pale gums.
+- Pale gums.
 Lift the lip.
 Healthy gums are salmon pink.
 White, grey, or yellow gums mean ER same day.

-• Increased panting at rest in cool conditions
+- Increased panting at rest in cool conditions

-• Abdominal distension (sudden pot-belly appearance), especially with weakness
+- Abdominal distension (sudden pot-belly appearance), especially with weakness

 The pattern of regret most Bernese owners describe sounds the same.
-“She was tired for a couple days, then off her food, but seemed okay.
+“She was tired for a couple of days, then off her food, but seemed okay.
 We were going to call the vet on Monday, but Sunday she collapsed.”
 By Sunday, the window has closed.
 Call the vet on the first day, not the third.

-Pet insurance: mandatory for this breed
+Pet insurance: this breed needs it more than most

 Enroll before the first vet visit.
 Once a Bernese has any vet record mentioning a lump, a limp, or unusual bloodwork, insurance treats those as pre-existing and excludes them.